 Apple Airpods Max

-For truly luxurious comfort: Bang & Olufsen Beoplay H95
+For the best all-round audio experience: Bang & Olufsen Beoplay H95

 Bang & Olufsen Beoplay H95